simplycycling/ansible-wowza/README.md

 # Distros tested
 Currently, this is only tested on Ubuntu 14.04, but as time allows, I'll be testing it on other distros/versions.

+## Wait a minute, what the hell is Wowza?
+From the Wowza site:

+_Wowza Streaming Engine™ is robust, customizable media server software that powers reliable streaming of high-quality video and audio to any device, anywhere._

+_Wowza software is platform-agnostic, multi-format, and multi-screen.
+It takes in any video format, transcodes it once, and reliably delivers it in multiple formats and with the highest possible quality_